themattbirch/Portfolio/src/content/posts/strengthen-soft-skills-unlock-career-success.md

 ![soft skills](/assets/images/soft-skills.jpg)

-### The Art of Communication
+### Communication: Quality Over Quantity

 In our eagerness to prove our worth, we often fall into the trap of over-communication or argumentative behavior.

-The most impactful professionals understand that effective communication isn't about quantity – it's about quality.
+The most impactful writers understand that effective communication isn't about quantity.
+It's about quality.

 Before speaking, consider whether your words meet these essential criteria:

 - Truth: Is what you're saying accurate and honest?